yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud/aws.md

 ## Enabling Hosted Zones

 Integrating with hosted zones can make Yugabyte DB universes easily discoverable.
-YugaWare can integrate with Route53 to provide you managed CNAME entries for your YugaByte DB universes, which will be updated as you change the set of nodes, to include all the relevant ones for each of your universes.
+YugaWare can integrate with Route53 to provide you managed CNAME entries for your Yugabyte DB universes, which will be updated as you change the set of nodes, to include all the relevant ones for each of your universes.

 ## Global deployment